-- (17) Contributions actually paid in FY 2017 were 14.66% for School Teachers.
+(17) Contributions actually paid in FY 2017 were 14.66% for School Teachers.
 For FY 2018, Teacher contributions were paid at 100% of the actuarial requirements 16.32%.
-Other groups paid employer contributions at 100% of actuarial requirements for both FY 2017 and FY 2018. - (18) Contributions for all employer groups were 100% of the actuarially determined rate from the June 30, 2017 actuarial valuation.
+Other groups paid employer contributions at 100% of actuarial requirements for both FY 2017 and FY 2018.

+(18) Contributions for all employer groups were 100% of the actuarially determined rate from the June 30, 2017 actuarial valuation.

 Effective October 1, 1983, the Commonwealth assumed the 5 percent employee contribution previously paid by its employees who are members of the VRS, SPORS, VaLORS and JRS.
 The total contribution rate actually being paid by the Commonwealth for Commonwealth employees, state police officers, state law enforcement and correctional officers other than state police officers, and judges through the 2010 fiscal year is, therefore, higher by that amount than what is shown in the summary.
-Effective July 1, 2011, Commonwealth employees (except elected officials), state police officers, and state law enforcement and correctional officers other than state police officers began paying the 5% employee contribution through payroll deduction.
+Effective July 1, 2011, Commonwealth employees (except elected officials), state police officers, and state law enforcement and correctional officers other than state polices other than state police officers other than state police officers.